stevebrownlee/classroom-objects/Part 6: Complex Objects.md

 ## Practice: Goldfish Tanks

 In the sample code provided, there is an object that represents a goldfish.
-Your job is to add a new property named `location` whose value is "Large Tank" so that you can keep track
+Your job is to add a new property named `location` whose value is "Large Tank" so that you can keep track of where your goldfish is currently located amongst all the different tanks you have in your house.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODk2NTg4NTMsLTExMDcyNzkwNTUsOD
+eyJoaXN0b3J5IjpbLTE5NjcyMDYzMzgsLTExMDcyNzkwNTUsOD
 g4NjAzNzY1LDE5MDY1NTA0MjZdfQ==
 -->